poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

             msg.send()
             #<<<<<<<<<<<<

-In example below I using build-in method to make Message object with string "example_message" and I calling it right after `'start'` method.
+In the example below, we are using the build-in method of making the message object.
+It contains a string "example_message" and is called right after the `'start'` method.

-To receive this message, responder should have proper handler to handle signal with message object, and method to decide what to do with this message.
-There is example below:
+To receive this message, the responder should have a proper handler to the signal with the message object and the method to decide what to do with this message.
+As it is shown in the example below:

 .. code-block:: python